-The institution of judges' retirement was introduced on 1 January 1998 by the Act of 28 August 1997 amending the Act - the Law on the organisation of common court system and certain other Acts (Journal of Laws of 1997, No 124, item 782, as amended).
+The institution of judges' retirement was introduced on 1 January 1998 by the Act of 28 August 1997 amending the Act - the Law on the organisation of common court system and certain other Acts (Journal of Laws of 1997, No. 124, item 782, as amended).

-On the basis of these provisions, as of 1 January 1998 all judges and public prosecutors have been excluded from the general social insurance system, and their salaries are not subject to social insurance contributions.
-Judges do not receive social insurance benefits - such as disability pension or survivors' pension - referred to in the Old-Age Pension Act and the Act of 24 January 1991 on combatants and certain victims of war and post-war repressions (Journal of Laws of 2022, item 2039).
+Pursuant to this legislation, as of 1 January 1998, all judges and prosecutors have been excluded from the general social insurance system, and their salaries are not subject to social insurance contributions.
+Judges do not receive social insurance benefits, in particular benefits such as disability pension or survivors' pension, as referred to in the Old-Age Pension Act.

-The rules for determining and paying these emoluments to retired judges and survivors' emoluments to judges' and retired judges' family members are specified in the Regulation of the Minister of Justice of 21 June 2018 on the retired judges' emoluments and survivors' emoluments of judges' and retired judges' family members and the dates of transferring social insurance contributions to the Social Insurance Institution (Journal of Laws of 2018, item 1258).
+Regulations related to judges' retirement and rules for determining and paying the emoluments of retired judges and survivors' emoluments are contained in the Act of 27 July 2001 - the Law on the organisation of common court system of 27 July 2001 (Journal of Laws of 2020, item 2072, as amended) - hereinafter also referred to as the Court System Law - and the Regulation of the Minister of Justice of 21 June 2018 on emoluments of retired judges and survivors' emoluments of family members of judges and retired judges as well as time limits for transferring social insurance contributions to the Social Insurance Institution (Journal of Laws of 2018, item 1258).